amandaliluo/python_code_NLP/README.md

 ### Prerequisites

-In this project, we need to use Pandas, Numpy, and PyTorch with Python 3.5.0 or greater.
+In this project, we need to use Pandas, Numpy, Spacy, and PyTorch with Python 3.5.0 or greater.

 ### Installation